setting unrealistic goals

 • Burnout: The pressure to achieve an unrealistic goal can lead to emotional exhaustion.
 And this will lead to burnout, making it hard to even focus on smaller tasks.

-• Low Self-Esteem: Repeatedly failing to reach goals can chip away your self-confidence.
+• Low Self-Esteem: Repeatedly failing to reach goals can chip away at your self-confidence.
 You might start to believe you’re not good enough or that success is out of reach.

 • Giving Up Altogether: If a goal seems too daunting, you might be more likely to abandon it altogether.
 This can prevent you from making any progress at all.